-17.2.1 Players holding Military (30.28) always move after players not holding Military.
-The order of movement between players holding Military is determined normally, according to descending census order.
+17.2.1 Players who hold Military (30.28) always move after players who do not hold Military.
+The order of movement between players who hold Military is determined normally, according to descending census order.

 17.2.2 Barbarians, which periodically appear on the board as a calamity, move only during the Calamity Resolution phase in which they appear.